-- Pass all the required courses (90 credits) including FNGA 340: Indigenous Governance Capstone. - Complete 50% (45 credits) of the coursework through Yukon College (residency requirement) achieve a minimum 2.0 cumulative GPA upon graduation (C average). - Successfully fulfill the Yukon College First Nations core competency requirement.
+- Pass all the required courses (90 credits) including one of FNGA 341 or 342 and FNGA 343: Indigenous Governance Capstone. - Complete 50% (45 credits) of the coursework through Yukon College (residency requirement) achieve a minimum 2.0 cumulative GPA upon graduation (C average). - Successfully fulfill the Yukon College First Nations core competency requirement.

 Yukon College recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.
-For details, visit yukoncollege.yk.ca/yukon-first-nations-core-competency.